Step 5 of 12 42% complete

 44

-import { Component, Inject } from "@noego/ioc";
+import { Component, Inject, LoadAs } from "@noego/ioc";

-import type { Context } from "@noego/forge";
+import type { Request, Response } from "express";

-import TodosService from "../service/todos_service";
+import TodosService from "../services/todos_service";

 export default class TodosController {